See all current vacancies in the AAT.

 We also employ Commonwealth public servants under the Public Service Act 1999 who may be ongoing or non-ongoing.
 They perform a range of duties including:

 - conducting conferences

 - provision of client services and support services to Members.

 We have offices in all states of Australia and the Australian Capital Territory.

 The AAT is an equal opportunity employer which upholds the Australian Public Service employment principles and actively encourages a diverse and inclusive workplace.

-Only shortlisted applicants will be contacted regarding the next phase of the selection process.
-If you are selected for an interview you may be asked to provide two written referee reports which specifically address the selection criteria.
+Only shortlisted applicants will be contacted for the next phase of the selection process.
+If you are selected for an interview you may be asked to provide two written referee reports that specifically address the selection criteria.